javimuu/silverstripe-subsites/README.md

 ## Download

-subsites doesn't currently have a stable release.
+Subsites doesn't currently have a stable release.
 If you would like to use it, you should download the "trunk" version.

 If you have subversion, you do this by executing ''svn checkout http://svn.silverstripe.com/open/modules/subsites/trunk subsites'' within your project folder.